opencollective/opencollective/rfcs/013-utility-first-css-framework.md

 - Custom CSS is often required
 - A lack of established standards
-  - We do have `styled-system` for some of this but cumbersome to use in my experience
+  - We do have `styled-system` for some of this but arguably cumbersome to use (and having to define the system ourselves)
 - Naming things is hard
 - Currently lack an approach to get prebuilt components from a library
 - Performance - processing styled components has substantial cost

 ## Solution

-Adopting [TailwindCSS](https://tailwindcss.com/) - a utility-first css framework - as our main approach to styling, together with complementary libraries to handle accessibility, styling composition, and prebuilt components.
+Adopting [TailwindCSS](https://tailwindcss.com/) - a utility-first css framework - as our main approach to styling, together with complementary libraries to handle accessibility, transitions and styling/variants composition, and a license to a component library (Tailwind UI) built with these tools.

 ### What is Utility-first CSS?